-Every person who is part of the Everyday Independence team is working to delivery on our goal of supporting people to live to their full potential and enjoy an everyday life.
-We recruit and support our team members based on their passion for this goal and their commitment to our values as well as holding high standards of professional skills and the use of evidence based practice.
+Every person who is part of the Everyday Independence team is working to deliver on our goal of supporting people to live to their full potential and enjoy an everyday life.
+We recruit and support our team members based on their passion for this goal and their commitment to our values as well as holding high standards of professional skills and the use of evidence-based practice.

 We invest heavily in training, mentoring and supporting our team members to continually improve our clinical practice and to focus on the needs and goals of the people we work with.